OffchainLabs/zig-on-stylus/README.md

 # Ethereum Compatible Smart Contracts In Zig

+**NOTE: This repo is a demo showing how smart contracts can be written in Zig.
+It is not an SDK**

-This repo implements a smart contract using the [sieve of erathosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm to compute prime numbers in the [Zig](https://ziglang.org) programming language.
+This repo implements a demo smart contract using the [sieve of erathosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) algorithm to compute prime numbers in the [Zig](https://ziglang.org) programming language.
 This code can be deployed as a WASM smart contract to [Arbitrum Stylus](https://arbitrum.io/stylus).

 Arbitrum is an Ethereum scaling solution which allows developers to write EVM and WASM smart contracts.
 Stylus is a new technology developed for [Arbitrum](https://arbitrum.io) chains which gives smart contract developers superpowers.
 With Stylus, developers can write EVM-compatible smart contracts in many different programming languages, and reap massive performance gains.
 Stylus slashes fees, with performance gains ranging from **10-70x**, and memory efficiency gains as high as **100-500x**.